open-source-bootcamp/bootcamp-guide/presentations/contributions-licensing/slides.md

 # Personal contributions

 Be warned - your employer may contractually own everything you do.
-The certainly own everything you do using company resources.
+They certainly own everything you do using company resources.

 <!--